When investing app Acorns was conceived in 2012, it was lauded as a smart way to invest your spare change.

 With the Acorns mobile app, anyone can build wealth by saving tiny sums of money — sometimes just $.10 or $.25 — at a time.

-Acorns also promises to help it users grow wealth by charging low fees and investing their dollars into diversified portfolios which are tailored to each person’s penchant for risk.
+Acorns also promises to help its users grow wealth by charging low fees and investing their dollars into diversified portfolios that are tailored to each person’s penchant for risk.

 The catch?
 Acorns fees can add up to significant sums if you don’t spend enough for the rounding up of your purchases to count for much.